Horse Chestnut (Aesculus Hippocastanum)

 Horse chestnut (Aesculus hippocastanum) is a traditional remedy for leg vein health.
 The tree is also commonly known as horse-chestnut or conker tree.
 It tones and protects blood vessels and may be helpful in ankle oedema related to poor venous return.
 Utilised extensively throughout Europe as an anti-inflammatory agent for a variety of conditions, in addition to being used for vascular problems.
-The plant is taken in small doses internally for the treatment of a wide range of venous diseases, including hardening of the arteries, varicose veins, phlebitis, leg ulcers, haemorrhoids and frostbite.
+The plant is taken in small doses internally for the treatment of a wide range of venous diseases, including hardening of the arteries, varicose veins, phlebitis, leg ulcers, hemorrhoids and frostbite.

-Horse chestnut is an astringent, anti-inflammatory herb that helps to tone the vein walls which, when slack or distended, may become varicose, haemorrhoidal or otherwise problematic.
+Horse chestnut is an astringent, anti-inflammatory herb that helps to tone the vein walls which, when slack or distended, may become varicose, hemorrhoidal or otherwise problematic.
 The plant also reduces fluid retention by increasing the permeability of the capillaries and allowing the re-absorption of excess fluid back into the circulatory system.

 The seeds are decongestant, expectorant and tonic.
-They have been used in the treatment of rheumatism, neuralgia and haemorrhoids.
+They have been used in the treatment of rheumatism, neuralgia and hemorrhoids.
 A compound of the powdered roots is analgesic and has been used to treat chest pains.
 Extracts of the seeds are the source of a saponin known as aescin, which has been shown to promote normal tone in the walls of the veins, thereby improving circulation through the veins and promoting the return of blood to the heart.

 Veins that are either weak and/or under chronic stress are more likely to fail and therefore more likely to allow leakage of fluid from the vessels into the tissue space leading to swelling.